jeremytammik/RevitLookup/README.md

 Interactive Revit BIM database exploration tool to view and navigate element properties and relationships.

-Please refer to [The Building Coder](http://thebuildingcoder.typepad.com) for more information: http://thebuildingcoder.typepad.com
+Please refer to [The Building Coder](http://thebuildingcoder.typepad.com) for more information.